holy-himalaya-eco-trek-logo

 Mount Everest, the top of the world, proudly stands at an elevation of 8848.86 m (29,031 ft.), which is known as Sagarmatha in the southern range (Nepal) and Qomologma in the northern part (Tibet) of the Everest region.
 Mount Everest is guarded by a group of magnificent peaks, namely, Nuptse (7,855 m), Ama Dablam (6,812 m), Kangtega (6,782 m), Thamserku (6,623 m), and so on.
 The other peaks that aren’t very far from the Everest region and can be witnessed during the trek are Cho Oyu (8,188 m), Makalu (8,485 m), and Kanchenjunga (8,586 m).

-Fun facts: The current height of Mount Everest is 8,848.86 metres (29,031.7 ft), and it is rising by a centimetre every 365 days.
+Fun facts: The current height of Mount Everest is 8,848.86 meters (29,031.7 ft), and it is rising by a centimeter every 365 days.

 Summiting the Everest Peak may not be for everyone, but anyone who is physically fit can easily reach the Everest Base Camp and admire the beauty of the Everest from the nearest vantage point without a peak expedition.

 Mount Everest features two sides, one in Tibet to the north and the other in the south, in the mountainous region of Nepal, but both sides are completely different from one another.
-The part that falls in the southern region is remote and has Himalayan beauty, offering the amazing experience of trekking for days in the serene valleys safeguarded by mountain peaks, immersing in the Sherpa culture of the highlands of Nepal with its very own diverse and mesmerising ecosystem and natural resources, whereas the northern side is a high desert plateau that is usually dry and cold and offers the facility to drive to the northern Everest Base Camp in a few hours in luxury vehicles from Tibetan towns Lhasa, Xigatse, or Gantse.
+The part that falls in the southern region is remote and has Himalayan beauty, offering the amazing experience of trekking for days in the serene valleys safeguarded by mountain peaks, immersing in the Sherpa culture of the highlands of Nepal with its very own diverse and mesmerizing ecosystem and natural resources, whereas the northern side is a high desert plateau that is usually dry and cold and offers the facility to drive to the northern Everest Base Camp in a few hours in luxury vehicles from Tibetan towns Lhasa, Xigatse, or Gantse.
 Though part of the same mountain body, both sides of Mt.
 Everest are very different from one another, including their vistas, landscapes, cultures, and flora and fauna.

 Lukla, the gateway!